 - Confused thinking;

 - Prolonged depression (sadness or irritability);

 - Feelings of extreme highs and lows;

 - Excessive fears, worries and anxieties;

 - Social withdrawal;

 - Dramatic changes in eating or sleeping habits;

-- Strong feelings of anger;
+- Strong feelings of anger; and

 - Strange thoughts (delusions).

 School should be a safe and affirming place for children where they can develop a sense of belonging and feel able to trust and talk openly with adults about their problems.
-There is a lot of early help provision within School and all concerns about a pupil's mental health or wellbeing should be reported to the DSL, who will take necessary action.
-Please also refer to the self-harm and eating disorder policies.